MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 08. [Super Programmer 2](08.SuperProgrammer2.cpp)
 You have come up with a more clever solution for computing '√n'.
-In fact, you don't really need to calculate it. <br>
+In fact, you don't really need to calculate it! <br>
-`2 == number` instead of `number == 2` can save you from lots of trouble caused by mistyping one `=`; giving compilation error in place of undetectable bug.
+`2 == number`, instead of `number == 2`, can save you from lots of troubles caused by mistyping one `=` by giving a compilation error in place of an undetectable bug.

 ``` SuperProgrammer2.cpp
 bool isPrime (int number) {